probmods/webppl/docs/optimization.rst

 .. js:function:: param([options])

-   Retrieves the value of a parameter.
-If the parameter does not exist it is created, and initialized with a draw from a Gaussian distribution.
+   Retrieves the value of a parameter by name.
+If the parameter does not exist, it is created and initialized with a draw from a Gaussian distribution.

    The following options are supported: